 Accessing the Library

 Launch your KC console by clicking on the Knox Configure tile after signing into samsungknox.com.
 From the left-hand menu, choose Library.

-From here, you can manage your applications which can be used within your profiles.
-To add a new app, click on the ADD MOBILE APPLICATION button.
+From here, you can manage applications that can be used in your profiles.
+To add a new app, click ADD MOBILE APPLICATION.

 There are two types of applications which can be added for mobile devices:

 When uploading your APK file, choose the proper file from your PC, and add a description (optional).

 You can also select Activate Knox license.
 However, only a custom SDK/custom SDK (KLM) license can be used for application activation.
 You can request these keys from your license reseller.
 Once received, the key and application must be registered on the Knox Partner Portal before use.
 The application is downloaded on the device during configuration if a license is selected.